 Twotypes of cannabinoid receptors have been identified within the human body, including CB1 and CB2 receptors.
 Although both types are scattered throughout all tissues, CB1 receptors are abundant in the central nervous system (CNS), particularly within regions of the brain like the cortex, basal ganglia, hippocampus, and cerebellum.
 CB2 receptors, on the other hand, are primarily found in immune tissues and digestive cells.

 Endocannabinoids are essentially cannabinoid-like molecules that bind to and activate cannabinoid receptors.
-Except, unlike phytocannabinoids (such as CBD and THC), which are found naturally within the cannabis plant, endocannabinoids are produced by cells in the human body (‘phyto’ means ‘plant’ whereas ‘endo’ means ‘within’ the body).
+Except, unlike phytocannabinoids (such as Hemp Extract and THC), which are found naturally within the cannabis plant, endocannabinoids are produced by cells in the human body (‘phyto’ means ‘plant’ whereas ‘endo’ means ‘within’ the body).